ShakerCode/web-tutorial/jitsi-README.md

 ```
 sudo nano /etc/hosts
 ```
-Change the top line to `127.0.0.1 your-domain`.
+Change the top line to `127.0.0.1 YOUR-DOMAIN`.
 Alternatively, adding this line under the existing one should be fine too.

-Exit the file and run `ping your-domain` to check
+Exit the file and run `ping YOUR-DOMAIN` to check

 ## 4. Set up firewall
 For this step, we'll use the ufw package.
 Install using